-(a) The maximum height of an accessory building is measured from the peak of the roof of the accessory building to grade level.
+(a) The maximum height of an accessory building is measured from the peak of the roof of the accessory building to finished foundation elevation.

 (b) The maximum height shall be 40 feet, or the height of the peak of the roof of the main dwelling, whichever is lower.